WebShark025/TheZigZagProject/README.md

-# MySimpleFirstPythonBot
+# The ZigZag project!

+The official ZigZag project!

-Just to learn python &amp; Telegram bot API
+Actually I made this to learn python &amp; Telegram bot API

 But now its going furthur than learning python xD

 Special thanks to Iman Daneshi that gave me the idea to learn python.. lol..

+This page will get updated after the first stable release.

 # Installation